Last Updated July 3, 2020

 Destination Yellowstone (West Yellowstone, Montana) strives to make sure every visitor experience is the best it can be by providing factual, up-to-date information to ensure our visitors can make informed travel decisions.
 Below you can find official resources to help you make those decisions, and anything else you may need to know about COVID-19 as it relates to travel to and within the West Yellowstone area.

-To date, there are 332 confirmed cases in Montana (132 recovered), and 120 confirmed cases in Gallatin County.
+To date, there are 1,128 confirmed cases in Montana (678 recovered, 17 active hospitalizations), and 298 confirmed cases in Gallatin County (45 active, 0 current hospitalizations).
 If you have questions about what is happening in Gallatin County, how the virus is spread, and what to do if you have symptoms, you can reach Healthy Gallatin 24 hours a day at (406) 582-3100.

 March 30, the Gov. implemented a mandatory 14 day quarantine for non-business travelers arriving in Montana from another state or country.